Subject leader - Miss Harvey

-Purpose of study
+Purpose of Study

-Aims and Objectives
+Aims and Objectives:

 We aim for our children to develop appropriate attitudes and behaviour which will continue with them throughout their school and adult lives.
 This will, in turn, promote meaningful relationships and transitions to realise their personal ambitions in a complex and ever changing world.
-Our ethos is to learn that success, achievement and fulfilment should go hand in hand with mutual respect and support for one another.

 - Be independent and responsible members of the school community